 In terms of pure style, no skill comes even close to the Fury of The Bloodline ability.
 The start of this move locks you into a brutal animation where a single enemy is stabbed six times with the Spear of Leonidas.
 It’s a feast for the eyes, but you have to play through the third episode of the Legacy of the First Blade expansion to get it.

-Each of these attacks deal 150% Warrior damage by themselves, which is arguable not a lot.
+Each of these attacks deals 150% Warrior damage by itself, which is arguably not a lot.
 But the great thing about the Fury of The Bloodline is that it can generate four adrenaline segments.
 This is the resource used to initiate abilities in the game.